USRSE/usrse.github.io/_posts/2022-08-30-sept-comm-call-on-groups-summary.md

-If you would like to participate in the the working group, let us know on Slack in the #wg-education_training or #education-training channels.
-We meet over Zoom the first Tuesday of every month at 11:30am ET, and we would be happy to have you join.
+If you would like to participate in the the working group, let us know on Slack in the #wg-education_training or #education-training channels. and we would be happy to have you join.